youandmedigital/craft-breadcrumb/README.md

 {% set breadcrumb = craft.breadcrumb.config(settings) %}
 ```

-## Is Breadcrumb right for me?
+## Breadcrumb might not be right for you...

-### I don't have templates setup for each segment in my URL
+- If don't have templates defined for each URL segment

-If you have a URL like `https://mysite.local/posts/categories/example-category`, Breadcrumb will generate an array based on each segment in the URL.
-This means if you don't have a template or redirect setup for `https://mysite.local/posts/categories` the link will return a 404 and create a bad UX.

-### I'm not using human friendly URLs
+- If your URLs are not human friendly

-If you have a url that looks like `https://mysite.local/c/12/random/post-title`, Breadcrumb is not for you.

-### I want to use a field to display custom titles

-If you need to pull in a custom field to generate each title, Breadcrumb is not for you.
-Titles are generated from the URL.
-You can only customise the last URL segment.

-### I have a multilingual site setup
+- If you want to customise each title in the breadcrumb

 If you have a multilingual site setup, Breadcrumb will add the language segment to the crumb.
 This can be fixed by working with `skipUrlSegment`, `homeTitle` and `homeUrl`.